StockSharp/AlgoTrading/API/0110_RSI_Failure_Swing/README.md

 # RSI Failure Swing Strategy

-The rsi failure swing looks for specific patterns or indicator conditions to enter trades.

-Signals rely on rsi to confirm the opportunity before executing.
+RSI Failure Swing is a classic reversal technique where the RSI forms a higher low in oversold territory or a lower high in overbought territory.
+This failure to reach a new extreme often precedes a change in trend.

+The strategy buys when the RSI holds above its prior low and then crosses back above 30, or sells when it fails to exceed a prior high and crosses below 70.

-Risk is controlled with a fixed percent stop and positions close when the signal fades.
+A percent stop limits downside, and positions close when RSI crosses the opposite level.

 ## Details